[Page Updated 2 August 2019]

-I’ve been looking for snakes for about ten years in Thailand.
-I’ve herped with a couple hundred people.
+I’ve been looking for snakes (herping) for about eleven years in Thailand.
+I’ve herped with a few hundred people.
 Sometimes I picked up tips from them, but I certainly don’t know it all at this point.
-If you have any tips for this article – let me know in the comments and I’ll add them in an update.
+If you have any tips to share in this article – let me know in the comments and I’ll add them in an update.
 These tips are applicable to all of Southeast Asia, but then maybe not so generalizable to other areas of the world because the snakes are different from place to place.
 That said, you might find some gems here even if you’re looking for rattlesnakes in Texas.

 What is Field Herping for Snakes?

 Find ALL the Midwest / Tom’s Reptile Snake Gear online HERE >

 Besides having two eyes in your head, having a great headlamp is the most important tool you can have for herping for snakes.
 I went with cheap lights with high lumens for a couple of years, and was happy enough in my ignorance.
 Then I herped with David Frohlich.
 He had a headlamp that lit up the entire forest.
 I saw a massive difference between that sort of light, and mine with a tight beam, and quickly went to work testing a bunch of flashlights and headlamps.
 I now have a few favorites.
 They’re expensive, but there’s nothing I’ve found with the same quality of light or durability.

 - Petzl Nao 2 – have this and love it – very similar to the newer Nao+ below.

 - Petzl Nao+ – have this and love it.

 - Petzl Ultra Rush – my ultimate, I have 2 of them.
 A new headlamp is coming out – the Petzl DUO S. I have a pre-review here now.